swedenconnect/IETF-SVT/README.md

 This is the working area for the [TBD Working Group]() draft of [Signature Validation Token]

+An orientation to the subject is available in the following presentation: [https://youtu.be/IEJBmHJklHY](https://youtu.be/IEJBmHJklHY)

 Current working draft for SVT specifications are located in the folders:

 - **svt-main** for the main protocol